retr0-1ntell0/ligolo_setup/README.md

 ## Ligolo setup commands
 I love ligolo and love using it.
 This small bash script helps me with running the initial setup for adding a new tuntap device on my OS.
 It is easy to use and had to share it for me not to lose it again because I am lazy running these commands everytime I want to use ligolo.
 It is straight forward and really easy to use.
+Pluss once you are done, you can delete the interface and the route if you want.
+While quitting `ligolo-proxy` you are not quitting the script.
+So you can always come back to it in case you want to add more routes, delete routes, add more interfaces, delete interfaces, look at the `ifconfig` of the interfaces, start the proxy, quit the proxy, verify the `ligolo` interface, and quit the script.

 ### Requirement
 The only requirement so far is to have root access or password to be able to make it work.
 If you are having issues running the commands you are proably missing `iproute` or `iproute2`, `awk`, `grep`, `xargs` and `nl` packages depending on your OS.
 Of course, you need to have `ligolo-ng` installed and the proxy having the name `ligolo-proxy` in your PATH.